oils-for-unix/oils/doc/error-handling.md

 On the other hand, if you write code with `command_sub_errexit` on, it's impossible to get the same failures under bash.
-So `command_sub_errexit` is not a `strict_*` option, and it's meant for code that runs only under Oil.
+So `command_sub_errexit` is not a `strict_*` option, and it's meant for code that runs only under YSH.

 <div class="faq">

-What's the difference between bash's `inherit_errexit` and Oil's `command_sub_errexit`?
+What's the difference between bash's `inherit_errexit` and YSH `command_sub_errexit`?
 Don't they both relate to command subs?

 </div>